Persepolis

 Rasht, City of Gastronomy

 You can get easily get confused in choosing food while going to the good local restaurants in Rasht.
 There is a variety of local dish each has its unique taste.
-This variety of foods has been listed Rasht as a city of Gastronomy by UNESCO in 2015.
+This variety of foods listed Rasht as a city of Gastronomy by UNESCO in 2015.
 One of the reasons for this decision is the creative combination of local and seasonal food with the local culture of the region.
 Rasht cuisine has been passed down from generation to generation not only in old recipes but also in cooking methods and the proper use of utensils.
-Therefore, in Rasht, as a creative city, we are faced with unique food culture.
+Therefore, in Rasht, as a creative city, we are faced with a unique food culture.
 Membership in the creative cities network makes a potential link between tourism, economic development, and gastronomy for Rasht.

 North-Western Iran